lecomt19/freeswitch/README.md

-freeswitch
+FreeSwitch
 ==========

-Freeswithc for ubuntu
+config for BBB

 test